alboeh/CryoEnv2/README.md

 Currently open topics:
 - Implement 3-component (COSINUS) model by V. Zema
+- Implement SQUID
+- Implement noise as well as SNR output
+- Implement load resistor of the Bias voltage source
+- Get TES curves randomized
+- Get TES dependent on I_B
-- Integrate in gymnasium environment
+- Integrate in gymnasium environment wrapper
-- How to handle Pile-Ups or instable OPs (bumps in the transition)?
+- How to handle Pile-Ups, saturation or instable OPs (bumps in the transition)?